Home » Homeschooling » Homeschool Curriculum » 10 Reasons to Keep or Change Your Homeschool Curriculum

 6. It’s hard for me to follow the Teacher’s Guide, I need more help, or it’s too complicated.

-Consider if you need or don’t need the teacher guide for a particular subject.
+Do you need the teacher guide for that subject?

 7. It’s hard for me to grade the work.